bkwatanabe/expectationsinvesting/index.md

 ## Motivation
 Our objective is to infer stock market expectations of future company performance.
 In its simplest form, a stock price represents all future expectations about a company.
 But the stock market is ‘wrong’ many times and miscalculates future performance.
 Herein lies the opportunity for an investor: if he has a confident view of a company’s future performance and suspects the market’s expectations of said performance are wrong, then he has a chance to profitably trade the company’s stock.
 This concept is a fundamental cornerstone of investing.

 As such, our goal is to systematically predict **when** the market will miscalculate future company performance.
 To our knowledge, this is a completely novel approach.
-We will first infer the market’s expectations (using a concept called ‘[expectations investing](http://www.expectationsinvesting.com/)’), then compare those to actual performance.
+We will first infer the market’s expectations using a concept called ‘[expectations investing](http://www.expectationsinvesting.com/)’, then compare those to actual performance.
 Finally, we will investigate what features are most important in causing the market to miscalculate performance.
 To be clear, we are **not** trying to predict stock returns.

 ## Background